candid82/joker/README.md

 ## Getting Started

-Download pre-built binary executable for your platform (links below) or [build it yourself](#building).
+Download pre-built [binary executable](https://github.com/candid82/joker/releases) for your platform or [build it yourself](#building).
 Then run `joker` without arguments to launch REPL or pass the filename of the script you want to execute.
 Joker uses `.joke` filename extension.

 ## Project goals